itsIsabelle17/Visualization_SAS/README.md

 # Visualization for Analytics_SAS

-## Instruction
+## Project Overview

-You are an analyst at a health care consulting company and your new client is a large hospital chain.
-This institution collects, on a regular basis, data about patients that received treatment in one of their hospitals, but due to lack of appropriate analytical solutions and a shortage of qualified medical analysts, the scientists could not make significant progress in obtaining useful insights.
-As part of the engagement, you are assigned the role to assist the scientists in analyzing the data about the patients and provide information to the medical research team.
-The scientists from the research institution have a list they would like to test using the existing patient data.
-It is based on the theories and findings from the latest medical literature.
-The team has shared data on patients with heart disease (the HEART data set up on the SAS Viya for Learners platform) and you should test with great insights.
+I assumed the role of an analyst at a prestigious healthcare consulting company and carried out a short-term project.
+The organization, a major hospital chain, collects data on patients receiving treatment within their hospitals on a regular basis.
+However, due to the lack of appropriate analytical solutions and a shortage of skilled medical analysts, the scientific team encountered challenges in extracting meaningful insights from this valuable data.
+My role in this project was to assist the scientists in analyzing the patient data and providing crucial information to the medical research team.
+To begin, I meticulously investigated a curated list of hypotheses and utilized the powerful SAS Viya for Learners platform to analyze the provided HEART dataset.
+My mission in this project was to analyze the data, generate insightful results through visualization, and present them in a comprehensive report.

-## Description of the project
+## Project Description

-As one of the exercises I did in course dnsc 6323, I became an analyst for a health care consulting firm and provided an analytic solution for data to my clients, a large hospital chain.
-Using existing patient data for a list of hypotheses to produce results.
-The data is about patients with heart disease (heart data set up on the SAS Viya for Learners platform).
+As part of the coursework for dnsc 6323, I assumed the role of an analyst at a healthcare consulting firm, where I delivered analytical solutions to clients within a large hospital chain.
+Leveraging patient data, specifically focusing on individuals with heart disease, I conducted a thorough analysis to test a set of hypotheses.
+This analysis was performed utilizing the SAS Viya for Learners platform.

 ## Tested Hypotheses:
 * H1: The weight and cholesterol levels are correlated
 * H2: Men are usually more obese than women
 * H3: Women usually smoke less than men, but their cholesterol level is higher
 * H4: The blood pressure is higher for people with higher cholesterol levels
 * In addition, providing some distinctive characteristics for people who suffered from coronary heart disease and make some assumptions regarding the potential underlying causes of this illness.

 ## Tool used:
 [SAS (SAS Viya Learners platform)](https://www.sas.com/en_us/software/viya-for-learners.html)

 ## Process:
 1) Accessed SAS Viya for Learners platform and accessed HEART data source
 2) Explored and analyzed the HEART data set
 3) Did Experiments with different analytical models to identify important insights